History

 C) Your emissions may increase which may cause a problem in annual testing jurisdictions.

-The best way to try this is to increase the timing one point at a time and test drive the machine up a familar mild long slope in a higher gear (i.e.4th) after each adjustment.
+The best way to try this is to increase the timing one point at a time and test drive the machine up a familiar mild long slope in a higher gear (i.e.4th) after each adjustment.
 When the car starts to "ping" reduce one point and there you are!

 Costs per horsepower are 0...only time and optionally the ongoing factor of premium gas and/or octane boosters.

 Your ECU can be reprogrammed with a performance chip, a new fluel map.
-We have had great success with Mark Adams Optimax and Tornado chips for the 3.9 and his chips for the GEMS plus 8s are a life saver.
+We have had great success with Mark Adams Tornado chips for the 3.9 and his chips for the GEMS plus 8s are a life saver.
 These specialist chips deal with the mid-range power slump of the hotwire Plus 8s and improve gas mileage.
 For the GEMs, they solve a slew of issues.
 Power gains here are from 20-30 horsepower and costs of the performance chip are approximately $600.00 or $20-$30 per horsepower.

 There are scores of other improvements to performance that are possible with this marvellous engine.
 There is, however, a Law of Diminishing Returns.
 Each extra horsepower costs more and presupposes other modifications or compromises.
-One should assume the maximum hp one can coax from and injected 3.5 or 3.9, while still being able to smoothly drive it to the pharmacy, is in the neighbourhood of 265 hp.
-A carburetted version can go as high 215 hp without sacrifice of a smooth idle.
+One should assume the maximum hp one can coax from and injected 3.5 or 3.9, while still being able to smoothly drive it to the pharmacy, is in the neighborhood of 265 hp.
+A carb version can go as high 215 hp without sacrifice of a smooth idle.

 There are three facts to consider.
 Firstly, full performance engines run well at mid and high revolutions and poorly at low.
 That type of power will not help you unless you are a racer.
 Secondly, most power adjustments are concurrent applications not cumulative.
 In other words, many power increasing modifications presume others will also be done so that you can assume a power gain from each but only in concert.
 Lastly, each improvement puts a strain on the whole system and a previously unnoticed weak area can "pop" up to give you headaches.